 I want you to be comfortable with the idea that you can never be too comfortable.
 If you think you've found a formula to success, be ready to let it go at any moment for the sake of adaptation.

 This is what it means to remain relevant.

 Business owners, creators, and even huge multibillion-dollar companies will inevitably fail unless they can adapt to changing Trends.
 When Tik-Tok first came on the scene, I saw so many creators Instantly reject the new platform.
 Instead of investigating and testing the new shift too short-form, trendy content, they were desperate to cling to their long-form blog content and 10-minute YouTube videos.

 Because I jumped right in creating a Tik-Tok account and testing the platform, it's now my largest account with more than 200,000 followers.

 And while you can't hop on every bandwagon that rolls into town, you can investigate your time availability, if you can reuse old content, the audience on that new platform, and the time investment it will take.
 If it will be a minimal time investment and your target audience is there—get up and go!If you think you've found a formula to success, be ready to let it go at any moment for the sake of adaptation.
 This is what it means to remain relevant.
 Click To Tweet

 You've done it.
 You're here.
 You are finally a successful influencer!

-And I invite you to join Gabby’s Influencer Group (The GIG!) community!
-Especially if you’re somewhere in Steps 1 to 5.
+And I invite you to join the Your Travel Influencer Bag community!
+Especially if you're somewhere in Steps 1 to 5.

-We foster a community of women who want to up-level their influencer journey by connecting each other with real opportunities from time-sensitive brand partnership offer, creator scholarships and grants, content creation and entrepreneurship advice, and my first hand experience growing from blogging newbie to 6-figure influencer business, and full-time digital nomad.
+We foster a community of women who want to up-level their influencer journey by connecting each other with real opportunities from time-sensitive brand partnership offers, creator scholarships and grants, content creation and entrepreneurship advice, and my first-hand experience growing from blogging newbie to 6-figure influencer business, and full-time digital nomad.

 Drop a comment below and tell me which stage you're in, from 1-7, and your biggest pain point getting to the next step!